 Rather than transcribing lived experience directly, I choose to make strange the almost-familiar.
 Why?
 Because we also need the ineffable.

 An ex-chemist returns to her family farm.
 There, she breeds a crow the size of a horse.
-There is pain, and there are questions.
+Things do not go as planned.

 Bruce and Mina left in winter.
 This spring came and went like a sad song.
 It’s almost September.
 I’ve been spending a good deal of time alone with the crow.
 It’s been a summer of Solo.
 Solo and summer and me, the barn like an oven.
 Me and my black bird baked in a pie.